 if the Bachelor has not been completed yet, an average GPA of 2.5 or better on all the examination results obtained by the date of application (the volume thereof must be equivalent to 140 or more ECTS).

-3. Successful completion of the pre-master course The pre-master course will start on late August 2019 and will focus on the following areas: mathematics, experimental physics, physical chemistry and cell biology.
+3. Fundamental skills in natural sciences and mathematics Fundamental skills in the following areas: mathematics, experimental physics, physical chemistry and cell biology.
+These essential skills may be gained by passing the pre master course offered by Ulm University.
 4. Letter of Motivation A personal letter reporting the following:

 - motivation of the interest in the master programme "Biophysics",

 - reasons for choosing Ulm University,

 any English Language Certificate corresponding to the C1 level of CEFR (Common European Framework Reference for Languages).

 Applicants who are English native speakers don't have to submit any English test result.

 Graduates of the Ulm University are welcome to contact the coordinator or the head of the M. Sc.
 Biophysics programme for more information on the English requirements.

 6. Sufficient knowledge in physical and biological disciplines

 Evaluation of applications is based on: courses attended, grades and amount of credits obtained during the Bachelor in Physics, Mathematics, Biophysics, Biochemistry and Biology.